Serving California since 2006

 How a qualified third-party views the Value of a Business

-An accurate business valuation provides much more than just a number or range of numbers indicating a business’s value.
+An accurate business valuation provides much more than just a number or range of numbers indicating the value of a business.

 What are the benefits of a business valuation?

-Second, it establishes trust, so the valuation readers may disagree with the final number, but allow a rational conversation.
+Second, it establishes trust.
+Trust comes from the readers of the valuation.
+They may disagree with the final number, however, it allows for a rational conversation.

-Third, and equally important, it will enable the parties in the transaction to build a relationship and decide whether they can and want to work together to reach an acceptable outcome.
+Third, and equally important, it will enable the parties in the transaction to build a relationship.
+If there is a relationship that means communication can flow.
+If the communication can flow, they can now decide whether they can and want to work together to reach an acceptable outcome.

 Don’t see the answer to your question?